zzzzzsy/wcmt/README.md

 #### Pros
 - Straightforward and easy to implement
 #### Cons
-- Hard to manage Github secrets when the services size become large
+- Hard to manage Github secrets when the size of the services become large

 #### Notes
 The remote deployment is comment out and not tested. instead, there is another mock step to simulate the deployment with succeed returned directly.